Lee Segel: Career

 Lee Segel received a PhD from MIT in 1959, under the supervision of C. C. Lin.
 In 1960, he joined the Applied Mathematics faculty at Rensselaer Polytechnic Institute.
 In 1970 he spent a sabbatical at Cornell Medical School and the Sloan-Kettering Institute.
 Segel moved from RPI to the Weizmann Institute in 1973, where he became the chairman of the Applied Mathematics department, and later dean of the Faculty of Mathematical Sciences and chair of the Scientific Council.
-At Los Alamos National Laboratory he was a summer consultant to the theoretical biology group from 1984 to 1999, and he was named Ulam Visiting Scholar for 1992-93.
+At Los Alamos National Laboratory he was a summer consultant to the theoretical biology group from 1984 to 1999, and he was named Ulam Visiting Scholar for 1992–93.

 Hydrodynamics

 In 1967 Segel and Scanlon were the first to analyze a non-linear convection problem.
 Segel's most quoted paper in this field was his last work in this field; it was published in parallel with the work of Newell and Whitehead.
 These papers gave an explanation of the seemingly spontaneous appearance of patterns - rolls or honeycomb cells - in liquid sufficiently heated from below (Bénard convection patterns).
 (Preceding this was the Turing pattern formation, proposed in 1952 by Alan Turing to describe chemical patterns.)

-Technically the tool was that of deriving "amplitude" equations from the full Navier–Stokes equations, simplified equations describing the evolution of a slowly changing wave amplitude of the roiling liquid; this amplitude equation was later described as the Newell–Whitehead–Segel equation.
+Amplitude equations are used to study highly complicated complex physical, chemical, or biological systems.
+Such systems' full dynamics may be governed by complex nonlinear partial differential equations.
+However, use of amplitude equations which analyze behavior of such systems near the onset of an instability, makes such systems' behaviors far simpler to study.
+One important amplitude equation is the NWS (Newell-Whitehead-Segel) transient, nonlinear partial differential equation, developed by Segel, and simultaneously by Newell and Whitehead.